matthewliuswims/name-keeper/README.md

 8) different edit and delete icons for groups vs users
 9) search screen doesn't need to have stuff
 10) + group doesn't look nice
+11) seriously consider doing something about buttons on ipad...limit them?
+12) make sure whenever I click to go to another screen, the drawers are closed?
+13) left Align for big body of text

 ### Manual Regression Testing Process